cvine21/food-delivery-service/README.md

-# Food Ration Delivery Service
+#  :apple: Food Ration Delivery Service
 This is a food ration delivery service page that provides the main functions you'd expect from a site of this type, such as tabs, modal windows, slider, timer etc.